 Because 50 million Americans need legal care to be healthy

-Every day, unmet legal needs keep vulnerable Americans from getting and staying healthy.
+Every day, unmet civil legal needs keep vulnerable Americans from getting and staying healthy.
 Children live in unsafe housing.
 Seniors are wrongly denied insurance and long-term care coverage.
 Veterans return home without access to durable medical equipment.
-Medical-legal partnership is a healthcare delivery model that integrates legal assistance into patient care, and takes a patient-to-policy approach that is embraced by more than 275 hospitals and health centers across the United States.
+Despite this health/law connection and the fact that healthcare institutions and civil legal aid offices have long treated the same patients/clients, there has never been a coordinated effort to address these problems until now.

 Lancaster MLP helps families being poisoned by lead paint